 Several colleges and universities across the country have adopted the Graduation Pledge for graduating students to sign at graduation.
 The pledge is coming back to University of Dayton for 2014.
 It is important to note that this pledge is completely voluntary, and is not required for any graduating student to sign.
 If you are uncomfortable in signing the Graduation Pledge, please do not feel pressured to do so.

 For those who are interested and would like to sign the pledge, the opportunity to sign the pledge will be available online any time!
-Students who sign the pledge will receive a card with the pledge on it, and a green ribbon to wear during graduation.
+Students who sign the pledge will receive a card with the pledge on it.

 Why Should I Pledge?